yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 	1. Mono Repo
 ## Uscase

 Before talking about packaging patterns, we can also think about use cases.
-We should also consider development experiances
+Development experiences should be considered as much as a build pipeline process.
 ### Local Development

 * Hot Reload